NET WORTH: $2.2 billion

 SOURCE OF WEALTH: Cofounder of Groupon, founder of Lightbank venture capital firm

-BACKGROUND: Described by some as a "serial entrepreneur," Lefkofsky began his career by selling carpet as a freshman at the University of Michigan.
+BACKGROUND: Described by some as a "serial entrepreneur," Eric Lefkofsky began his career by selling carpet as a freshman at the University of Michigan.
 After law school, he and his longtime business partner, Bradley Keywell, borrowed money to buy Brandon Apparel in 1994.
 That company failed and led to more than a decade of lawsuits.
 In 1999, Keywell and Lefkofsky founded an Internet company, Starbelly, that specialized in promotional products.
 He sold Starbelly for $240 million just before the dot-com bubble burst.
 Creating, buying, and selling one company after another eventually led to his creation of Groupon.

 TECH: The Lefkofsky Family Foundation partnered with both Google and the Motorola Mobility foundation to create 1871 FEMtech, which we've covered here.
 The three have supported FEMtech with over half a million dollars, with the hopes of encouraging and enabling more female tech entrepreneurs to break into the field.